 Several factors can breed toxic environments, but the results are the same.
 According to MIT Sloan1, employees were 10.4 times more likely to leave their jobs during the Great Resignation due to a toxic work environment than compensation.

-Whether your company is in-office or remote, toxic culture can affect all your employees.
-It can even have a negative impact on their health.
-It’s important to stop toxicity from spreading before it starts.
-In this blog, we’ll cover five signs of toxic work culture and how you can combat them.
+A toxic workplace culture can affect all your employees, whether your company is in-office or remote.
+It can even harm their health.
+It’s crucial to stop toxicity from spreading before it starts.
+In this blog post, we’ll cover five signs of toxic work culture and how you can combat them.

 What is a toxic work culture?

-The factors that drive toxic culture differ from organization to organization.
+The factors that drive an unhealthy culture differ from organization to organization.
 Still, common causes include outdated company policies, difficult management styles, a profit-first mentality, a subpar benefits package, long work hours, and lack of communication.

-Researchers recently2 analyzed 1.3 million Glassdoor employee reviews and found five similar themes to describe toxic environments.
+A comprehensive study of 1.3 million Glassdoor employee reviews2 found five common characteristics to describe toxic environments.

 According to the results, the top five factors that contributed toward a toxic work culture ranked in order of impact were: